 - Office of Cancer Survivorship (OCS) develops and supports a research agenda that explores the long and short term physical and psychological effects of cancer and its treatment.
 The NCI established the Office of Cancer Survivorship in 1996 to provide a focus within the NIH for the support of research and education aimed at professionals who deal with cancer patients and survivors.
 In consultation with the medical and consumer communities, the OCS articulates and coordinates a research strategy that will result in improvement in the quality of life, and a reduction in morbidity and mortality in cancer survivors.

 - The Behavioral Research Program (BRP) initiates, supports, and evaluates a comprehensive program of research ranging from basic behavioral research to the development, testing, and dissemination of interventions in areas such as tobacco use, screening, dietary behavior, and sun protection.
-BRP includes the Office of the Associate Director (OAD) and six program branches: Basic Biobehavioral and Psychological Sciences Branch (BBPSB), Health Behaviors Research Branch (HBRB), Health Communication and Informatics Research Branch (HCIRB), Process of Care Research Branch (PCRB), Science of Research and Technology Branch (SRTB), and Tobacco Control Research Branch (TCRB).
+BRP includes five branches: Basic Biobehavioral and Psychological Sciences Branch, Health Behaviors Research Branch, Health Communication and Informatics Research Branch, Science of Research and Technology Branch, and the Tobacco Control Research Branch.

 - The Epidemiology & Genomics Research Program (EGRP) plans, develops, and manages a comprehensive program of grant-supported, population-based research that brings to bear the talents of extramural investigators to increase our understanding of the etiology and prevention of cancer.
-This program includes the Methods and Technologies Branch (MTB), Modifiable Risk Factors Branch (MRFB), Host Susceptibility Branch (HSB), and Clinical and Translational Epidemiology Branch, and the Risk Factor Assessment Branch.
+This program includes the Methods and Technologies Branch, Environmental Epidemiology Branch, Genomic Epidemiology Branch, Clinical and Translational Epidemiology Branch, and the Risk Factor Assessment Branch.